 Responding to credit card abuse - what should you do?

-To choose an option for managing expense payments, companies must consider the ongoing risk of credit card fraud or misuse.
-At a minimum, you should ensure every member of your team is aware of the risk of fraud, and can take the necessary steps to prevent it.
+So if you're going to use company credit cards, fraud will always be a concern.
+At a minimum, you should ensure every member of your team is aware of the risk of fraud, and take the necessary steps to prevent it.

 If you suspect your company credit card has been misused, consider the following steps: